 An Unusual Iron Mounted Rifle

 The longrifle shown here is an iron mounted chunk gun with stylistic elements found on guns from the Augusta/Rockbridge area of Virginia down into southwest Virginia.
-This rifle includes a four-piece iron patchbox of a style common in the region and is based on a rifle from Wallace Gusler’s step-toe group documented in Muzzle Blasts.
-There is also an ever so slight step-toe on this gun.
-The butt piece, guard and thimbles are filed like brass mounts which is not typical of period iron mounted longrifles, but instead are based on an early rifle from the Auguster/Rockbridge area.
-Antique iron mounted rifles tended to be pretty plain.
-They certainly didn’t have carving and engraving as does this longrifle.
-The carving is based on a John Davidson rifle (shown elsewhere on this site) from Rockbridge County, Virginia.
+This rifle includes a four-piece iron patchbox and a faceted trigger guard and thimbles similar to a couple of rifles from Wallace Gusler’s step-toe group as documented in several Muzzle Blasts articles.
+Those antique rifles had mounts that were a little fancier than most iron mounted guns but they certainly didn’t have carving and engraving as does this longrifle.
+The carving on this rifle is based on a John Davidson rifle (shown elsewhere on this site) from Rockbridge County, Virginia.
 As it stands, this is most definitely a fantasy gun both in terms of its decoration as a chunk gun, and the mix of features from various rifles.
 In my defense, I was making this gun for myself.
 So, I made what suited me.
 Hopefully, you will also find it appealing.

 The Technical Details